 How To Know How Deep To Set Your Float – 2 Easy Ways

-Knowing how deep to set your float is a critical part of good float fishing, and if you do this well you will catch a lot more trout, steelhead, and salmon in the rivers that you fish.
-The reason for this is that your float holds the bait up or suspends it, and this means your float can prevent your bait from getting deep enough.
+Knowing how deep to set your float is a critical part of good float fishing, and if you do this well, you will catch a lot more trout, steelhead, and salmon in the rivers you fish.

-You want to set the depth of your float so that the bait is 8 to 16 inches off the bottom of the river because that puts the bait right in the fish’s face.
-To do this you need the right float and the right bait, and then you need to know how to read the float.
+You want to set the depth of your float so that the bait is 8 to 16 inches off the bottom of the river because that puts the bait right in the fish’s face or just above their heads, which is where they feed the most.

 How To Know How Deep To Set Your Float

-As a guide, I set or adjust my client’s floats for them because I know exactly how deep each spot is and then I watch it like a hawk to be sure I set it properly.
+As a guide, I set or adjust my client’s floats for them because I know exactly how deep each spot is, and then I watch it like a hawk to be sure I set it properly and then adjust it if needed.
+I’m always adjusting the depth of the float to ensure the bait is covering all depths.

 Know How Deep To Set Your Float By Finding The Bottom

-I tell my clients that when they get to a new spot and they can’t see the bottom or can’t visually determine the depth of the spot, their first or primary goal is to find the bottom.
-Once they find the bottom then they can start concentrating on catching a fish.
+I tell my clients that when they get to a new spot and they can’t see the bottom or can’t visually determine the depth of the spot, their primary goal is to find the bottom.

 The River Bottom Is Not Always Flat